Tropical methods for building real space sextics with totally real tritangent planes: Combinatorics of local tropical tangencies

 We distinguish two cases, depending on whether $\Lambda$ is trivalent or not.
-First, we assume $\Lambda$ is trivalent with slope one edge.
-The classification (up to $\Dn{4}$-symmetry) depends on the number of vertices of $\Lambda$ contained in $\mathcal{C}$.
-If $\mathcal{C}$ has at most a single vertex of $\Lambda$, any such local tangency can be viewed locally as one between a (max- or min-) tropical line and a smooth tropical curve in $\TPr^2$, where have been determined in~\cite{CM20, LM17}.
-They correspond to types (1), (2), (4), (5), (6), and a subset of type (3) tangencies (i.e., some of those in the first two rows of~\autoref{fig:classificationLocalTangencies}, (3bb1) diagonal, (3bb) horizontal and (3f)), depending on whether the tangency lies on a leg of $\Lambda$ or on its unique edge.
+First, we assume $\Lambda$ is trivalent with a slope one edge.
+The classification (up to $\Dn{4}$-symmetry) depends on the number of vertices of $\Lambda$ contained in $\cY$.
+If $\cY$ has at most a single vertex of $\Lambda$, any such local tangency can be viewed locally as one between a (max- or min-) tropical line and a smooth tropical curve in $\TPr^2$.
+These have been determined in~\cite{CM20, LM17}.
+They correspond to types (1), (2), (4), (5), (6), and a subset of type (3) tangencies (i.e., some in the first two rows of~\autoref{fig:classificationLocalTangencies}, (3bb1) diagonal, (3bb) horizontal and (3f)), depending on whether the tangency lies on a leg of $\Lambda$ or on its unique edge.
 Notice that type (3f) corresponds to the star-shaped configuration from~\cite[Figure 15]{LM17}.

-New tangency types arise when $\mathcal{C}$ contains both vertices of $\Lambda$.
-We distinguish two cases, depending on whether $\mathcal{C}$ agrees with the edge of $\Lambda$, or if it strictly contains it.
-First, we assume $\mathcal{C}$ agrees with the slope one edge of $\Lambda$.
-If its multiplicity two, we get the remaining types seen on the second row of the figure.
-In turn, when the value is four, then $\mathcal{C}\cap (\Lambda\cap_{\text{st}}\Gamma)$ consists of the two vertices of this edge.
-Two possibilities arise depending on the tuple recording the intersection multiplicities at the vertices $v_0$ and $v_1$ of $\Lambda$.
+New tangency types arise when $\cY$ contains both vertices of $\Lambda$.
+We distinguish two cases, depending on whether $\cY$ agrees with the edge of $\Lambda$, or if it strictly contains it.
+First, we assume $\cY$ agrees with the slope one edge of $\Lambda$.
+If its multiplicity equals two, we get the remaining type (3) tangencies seen on the second row of the figure.
+In turn, when the value is four, then $\cY\cap (\Gamma\cap_{\text{st}}\Lambda)$ consists of the two vertices of this edge.
+Two possibilities arise depending on the tuple $(n_0,n_1)$ recording the stable intersection multiplicities at the vertices of $\Lambda$.

-By symmetry, we can assume the lower vertex of $\Lambda$ carries the larger multiplicity, so there are two options, namely $(2,2)$ and $(3,1)$.
-The first situation yields types (3h) and (3h1), whereas the second one leads to a (3bb2) diagonal tangency. \autoref{lm:no3gNo3h1} below rules out the type (3h1) tangency.
+By symmetry, we can assume the lower vertex of $\Lambda$ carries the larger multiplicity, so there are two options, namely $(n_0,n_1)=(2,2)$ or $(3,1)$.
+The first one yields types (3h) and (3h1), whereas the second one gives a (3bb2) diagonal tangency. \autoref{lm:no3gNo3h1} below rules out the type (3h1) tangency.

-Finally, if the intersection multiplicity of the edge $\mathcal{C}$ is six, the bidegree of both $\Lambda$ and $\Gamma$ forces the two endpoints to have multiplicity three.
+Finally, if the intersection multiplicity of the edge $\cY$ is six, the bidegree of both $\Lambda$ and $\Gamma$ forces the two endpoints to have multiplicity three.
 The tangency points are located at the vertices and the midpoint of this edge, producing the type (7) seen in the picture.